Integrations

 Via tool_use

-When Claude decides to use this tool, make the POST request to the Ejentum API and return the scaffold as the tool result.
+When Claude decides to use this tool, make the POST request to the Ejentum API and return the injection as the tool result.

 Agentic IDEs (Cursor, Windsurf, Antigravity, Codex)